ying-w/bioinformatics-figures/methylcircleplot/README.md

 Reference to be used to identify potential CpG and GpCs sites

-Bisulfate converted sequence (files must end in .txt or .fasta)
+Bisulfite converted sequence (files must end in .txt or .fasta)

 1. In a multi-fasta file